-- 1. Meet the undergraduate course requirements for admission to the graduate program (in respective programs). - Art baccalaureate degree in art; portfolio or slides of representative art work; six semester hours of art history - English 18 semester hours in English; submit critical writing sample with application for admission - History 15 semester hours in History - 2.
-GRE Requirement: A combined Score of 850 on the verbal and quantitative sections of the GRE or a score of at least 450 on either section and a score of 2.5 on the Writing Assessment of the GRE General Examination is required.
-Departments may exercise discretion for students who score between 800 and 849 on the verbal and quantitative sections of the GRE and have at least a 3.5 undergraduate GPA. - Students seeking Class AA Educator License must have a composite score of 1000 or better on the pre-1983 NTE or have met the State minimum scores on the three sections of the NTE Core Battery (Communication Skills-651; General Knowledge-646; Professional Knowledge-649) or PPST (Reading-170; Writing-172; Mathematics-169) or CBT (Reading-316; Writing-318; Mathematics-314). - 3.
+- 1. Meet the undergraduate course requirements for admission to the graduate program (in respective programs). - Art baccalaureate degree in art; portfolio or slides of representative art work; six semester hours of art history - English 18 semester hours in English; submit critical writing sample with application for admission History 15 semester hours in History - 2.
+GRE Requirement: A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score writhing these ranges on either section and a score of 2.5 on the writing assessment of the GRE, General Examination, is required.
+The verbal and quantitative scores will not be combined.
+Departments may exercise discretion for students who score below this range. - Students seeking Class AA Educator License must have a composite score of 1000 or better on the pre-1983 NTE or have met the State minimum scores on the three sections of the NTE Core Battery (Communication Skills-651; General Knowledge-646; Professional Knowledge-649) or PPST (Reading-172; Writing-173; Mathematics-172) or CBT (Reading-316; Writing-318; Mathematics-314). - 3.
 Have 12 semester hours (or 2 high school credits plus Intermediate Level at university level) of course work or the reading knowledge of one foreign language before admission to candidacy.